ArturoDent/find-and-transform/README.md

 	&emsp;&emsp; Added many README examples and explanations.
 * 0.5.0	Added option to use Search Panel with confirmation and all supported options.
 	&emsp;&emsp; Added intellisense for `runInSearchPanel` args with filtering.
 	&emsp;&emsp; Use the current selection if no `find` entry or it is set to the empty string.
+* 0.5.5	Refactored to use matchRange for edits in whole document rather than entire text.
+  &emsp;&emsp; Added supported for empty selections to `runInSearchPanel` query creation.

 -----------------------------------------------------------------------------------------------------------

 <br/>
 <br/>

-For an example using a hard-coded find and replace regex with case modifiers, see **[uppcaseKeywords](uppcaseKeywords.md)**.
+For an example usin
 <br/><br/>